Sv443/sBot/README.md

 ## Usage:
 To view all available commands, type `^help` into any channel<br>
-If you wanna see the admin commands, use `^adminhelp` instead.
+If you wanna see the admin commands, use `^adminhelp` instead.<br><br><br>

+If you cloned the repo and want to start the bot you need NodeJS installed, need to open CMD and `cd` to the project folder.
+Then, type `node .` to start the bot.

 <br><br><br><br><br><br>